ashwwwin/furi/README.md

 If you think this is a good idea, please star the repo.
 If you think this is a bad idea, please star the repo.

-Thanks for checking out Furikake!
+Thanks for checking out Furikake.